anthonysconduit/anthonysconduit/README.md

 <p align="center">"I dont mind boops, but they are not a way to get my attention.
 If you want my attention, whisper me or speak, I usually dont respond to just "hi" though, so be creative!"</p>

 <p align="center">"I love crowns ${\textsf{\color{#99CCFF}(👑)}}$ or compliments!
 Feel free to!
 Though, do it in whisper in case I dont see it."</p>

-<p align="center">"I am happily taken by my lovely boyfriend, so I would prefer if you dont flirt with me or anything like that!
-This is a pony game, not a dating game."</p>
 <p align="center">
 <img align="center" src="https://file.garden/ZNjY5-CbZ0o-GQoj/yttdarrowmove.gif">
 <img align="center" src="https://file.garden/ZNjY5-CbZ0o-GQoj/dividerquestionmark.png">